Approximation to stochastic variance reduced gradient Langevin dynamics by stochastic delay differential equations: Abstract

 \section{Abstract}

-We study in this paper a weak approximation to stochastic variance stochastic variance reduced gradient Langevin dynamics by stochastic delay differential equations in Wasserstein-1 distance, and obtain a uniform error bound.
-Our approach is via a refined Lindeberg principle and Malliavin calculus.
+We study in this paper weak approximations in Wasserstein-1 distance to { stochastic variance} reduced gradient Langevin dynamics by stochastic delay differential equations, and obtain uniform error bounds.
+Our approach is via Malliavin calculus and a refined Lindeberg principle.